miguelpernudo/alpine-router/README.md

-# PATHFINDER
-This script turns my Asus mini PC into a basic, secure gateway.
+This script turns my Asus mini PC into a basic, secure gateway which I call *Pathfinder*.

-This PC is an Asus Eee PC X101CH, with intel Atom N2600and 980MB RAM.
+This mini PC is an Asus Eee PC X101CH, with intel Atom N2600and 980MB RAM.
 I decided to give it a second life as a small networking lab so I could start defining and experimenting with the approach I’d like a real router to take.
+I dediced to use Alpine looking for an alternative to OpenWrt.
 Since the hardware isn’t in perfect condition, it only functions as an access point and not as a router.

 ```mermaid
 graph LR